Pedestrian Trajectory Prediction Using Dynamics-based Deep Learning: Conclusion and future research

 \section{Conclusion and future research}

-We introduced a dynamics-based deep learning framework to generate trajectories that meet the real human movements, for pedestrian trajectory prediction.
-We proposed a novel asymptotically stable dynamical system to model human goal-targeted movements with the help of a goal estimator, which provides a transformer network with prior knowledge and explainability and enforces explicit constraints on the prediction of trajectories, by integrating stability theory.
-We used a transformer-based method to endow this dynamical system with features of human real movements such as collision avoidance in a learning-based way.
-Our method shows better performance than related methods in human walking motion prediction on five benchmark pedestrian walking datasets; i.e. by at least 23.1\% and 18.8\% in ADE and FDE, respectively, on average.
+We presented a dynamics-based deep learning framework for pedestrian trajectory prediction that features a novel asymptotically stable dynamical system to model human goal-targeted movements with the help of a goal estimator.
+These components provide the Transformer model with prior knowledge and explainability and enforce explicit constraints on predicting trajectories by integrating stability theory into the deep learning model.
+The Transformer-based model provides the dynamical system with insights learned from trajectories that feature human movements, such as collision avoidance in crowded spaces.
+Our framework performs better than related methods in human walking motion prediction on five benchmark pedestrian walking datasets, i.e. by at least 23.1\% and 18.8\% in ADE and FDE, respectively, on average.

-Our method does have the ability to predict trajectories with limited motion angle changes only due to the inherent properties of positive definite matrices geometrically.
-In future research, diffeomorphism that can curve the trajectory at a larger angle can be incorporated to overcome this limitation.
+Our framework can predict trajectories with limited motion angle changes only due to the inherent properties of positive definite matrices geometrically.
+In future research, concepts from diffeomorphism that potentially curve the trajectory at a larger angle can be incorporated to overcome this limitation.
 In addition, we can use other models apart from the STAR model in our framework and additional datasets to evaluate model capability in different social settings and environments.